of Aboriginal and Torres Strait Islander households (96,600) owned their own home with a mortgage and 14% (48,500) owned their home outright in 2021

 - Findings from the House of Representatives Standing Committee Inquiry into Homelessness highlighted the effectiveness and appropriateness of Aboriginal community-controlled housing services, and recommended the development of a national integrated approach to housing and homelessness services for Indigenous Australians.

 - Remote housing programs have delivered improvements, but the persistent high rate of overcrowding in remote areas show there are still advances to be made.

 Why is it important?

 There are also indirect relationships between housing circumstances, health and socioeconomic factors such as education, income and employment (Thomson et al. 2013).
-Overcrowding, insecure housing tenure and homelessness have been found to adversely affect school attendance and attainment (Brackertz 2016), (Biddle 2014).
-Housing tenure and affordability have been found to have negative effects on children’s physical health, learning outcomes and social and emotional wellbeing (Dockery et al. 2013).
+For example, overcrowding, insecure housing tenure and homelessness have been found to adversely affect school attendance and attainment (Brackertz 2016, Biddle 2014).
+Housing instability (as measured by frequent housing moves), renting rather than home ownership, and difficulties in housing affordability (as measured by a family's struggle to pay the rent or mortgage), have been found to have negative effects on children’s physical health, learning outcomes and social and emotional wellbeing (Dockery et al. 2013).